trueos/pcbsd/docs/controlpanel.rst

 If a device is not detected, search for your device at the `list of supported scanners <http://www.sane-project.org/sane-backends.html>`_.

 .. note:: if the scanner is part of an HP All-in-One device, make sure that the "pcbsd-meta-hplip" package is installed.
 You can see if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.
-In order to see the driver shown in Figure 8.14c, make sure that the "Raw Packages" box is checked in the "Browser View" menu.

 Figure 8.15a shows the XSane interface running on a PC-BSD® system attached to an HP OfficeJet.